valentine195/Obsidian-Vault/The Mark of Death/1. Adventure Seeds/3 - Travel to Newthrone.md

 ````

-> The buildings here look unused.
+> The buildings on this platform look like they have not been used in quite some time.
+Another rope bridge heads

 ### Conflict - [[Krot]] the Destroyer, Chief of the Gray Ash